 John Nester, an SEC spokesman, declined to comment on discussions between the agency and Nasdaq.

-Four brokerage firms say they lost a combined half-billion dollars after Nasdaq (NDAQ) mishandled Facebook’s offering on May 18.
+Four brokerage firms say they lost a combined half-billion dollars after Nasdaq (NDAQ:US) mishandled Facebook’s offering on May 18.

 The SEC’s deadline to review the payout plan is March 29.